CTA-K12/JasperClient/README.md

 * Cleanup error handling in the report viewer
 * Add support for jasper professional server
 * Add support for more than one folder level in viewer
+* Fix issue where reports can display in folder view